adinmg/MongoSpeakApp/README.md

 - **PyMongo**: A Python library seamlessly integrated with MongoDB, facilitating smooth interaction with the database 🐍
 - **Streamlit**: An interactive web app framework for Python, providing a user-friendly interface and enhancing the overall user experience 🌐
 - **gTTS**: A powerful library for converting text to speech, contributing to the audio component of the application 🔊
-- **Tempfile** creates temporary sound files on-the-fly, optimizing resource usage in MongoSpeakApp.
+- **Tempfile**: creates temporary sound files on-the-fly, optimizing resource usage in MongoSpeakApp.
 It facilitates dynamic audio generation and manipulation, enhancing the application's overall performance. 📁
 - **LangChain**: A custom-built language processing framework that augments the app with advanced linguistic capabilities, enabling the generation of contextually rich sentences 📖

 ---